21 Ways To Live In The Moment And Be Happy Right Now

 21. Play The Gratitude Alphabet Game

-I hope you found something on this list to apply in your own life so you can live in the moment and be happy right now.
+I hope you found something on this list of ways to live in the present moment to apply in your own life so you can live in the moment and be happy right now.
 You don’t have to do them all.
-They key is to be mindful of what’s going on around you right now.
+The key is to be mindful of what’s going on around you right now.
 So pick one or 2 of these on the list and practice them daily.
 The more you do them, the better you’ll get at being mindful and living in the present.